soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-DestinyItemActionBlockDefinition.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-If an item can have an action performed on it (like &quot;Dismantle&quot;), it will be defined hereif you care.
+If an item can have an action performed on it (like &quot;Dismantle&quot;), it will be defined here if you care.

 ## Schema
 * **Schema Type:** Definition